 Tips for Driving Overnight

 - Wear your kids out that day!
-Have them skip nap and veg in front of the T.V. if they’re too cranky.
+Have them skip nap time and veg in front of the T.V. if they’re too cranky.
 On our last trip, I would have done that except that my husband had to work until the afternoon and we needed naptime to pack up our van.

 - Have an early dinner and then hit the road.

 - Stop to use the bathroom and change diapers/into pajamas right around bedtime.
+We pack pajamas in our diaper bag so they’re all ready to go.

 - Turn on a travel sound machine (a white noise app on your phone will also work, but then you can’t use your phone.)
 You want to keep the white noise going the entire night.
 It will cover up the difference in lack of road noise when you stop and any talking in the front seat.